aleshaleksey/fansys23/weapons.md

 - **Delicate**: On a critical miss, the weapon takes 1 point of damage.
 - **Unwieldy**: Unwieldy weapons cannot be easily used in small spaces, where any dimension (width or height or length) are 5ft or less, or when mounted.
 In those conditions these weapons are wielded at disadvantage.
 - **Heavy**: This kind of weapon is "unwieldy".
 A heavy weapon of the correct size category must be wielded in two hands or it counts as an improvised weapon.
 In addition they grant a +2 on all basic martial manoeuvres.
+If a heavy weapon user does not have at least +2 to Str, it takes -4 to attacks with the weapon.
 - **Reach**: This weapon is "unwieldy", but it does have a range of 10ft.
 - **Long**: These weapons are not quite reach weapons, but they are bit longer than usual.
 A long weapon allows a wielder to use its "secondary action" to lunge and extend its reach to 10ft for a single attack.
 - **Light**: -2 when on the receiving end of "sunder" and "disarm" manoeuvres.
 Its users have advantage when using stealth to conceal this kind of weapon.
 - **Mounted**: This weapon was made with mounted combat in mind.
 If normally there would be penalties for using this kind of weapon mounted, they are negated.
+- **Tool**: This weapon also counts as a tool and character proficient with it may use it as a tool for that purpose.
 - **Disarm**: Proficiency with this weapon allows the use of disarm as if proficient with the manoeuvre while wielding it.
+If the user already has proficiency with "disarm", it gains a +2 bonus with this weapon.
 - **Grapple**: Proficiency with this weapon allows the use of grapple as if proficient with the manoeuvre while wielding it.
+If the user already has proficiency with "grapple", it gains a +2 bonus with this weapon.
 - **Throw**: Proficiency with this weapon allows the use of throw as if proficient with the manoeuvre while wielding it.
+If the user already has proficiency with "throw", it gains a +2 bonus with this weapon.
 - **Sunder**: Proficiency with this weapon allows the use of sunder as if proficient with the manoeuvre while wielding it.
+If the user already has proficiency with "sunder", it gains a +2 bonus with this weapon.

 ### Weapon proficiencies